Oklahoma Highway Patrol investigating troopers' possible involvement in golf course brawl

 "The Oklahoma Highway Patrol is currently looking into an incident involving off-duty troopers at the Bailey Ranch Golf Course in Owasso," said Department of Public Safety spokeswoman Sarah Stewart.

 She declined to say how many troopers were involved and whether they faced any disciplinary actions as a result.
-None of the troopers have been suspended or moved off active duty while the Highway Patrol investigates the incident, Stewart said.
+None of the troopers have been suspended or moved off active duty while the OHP investigates the incident, Stewart said.
 She did not identify the troopers in question.

 People are also reading…